 The 9700k initial leaks said that it would be using the 10nm++ Litography instead of the 14nm++ that the previous generations used, it would be a direct upgrade, especially for Intel it would mean that they were ready to take the next step into Moore’s Law.
 Unfortunately, Intel didn’t grant our wish and the leak seemed to be fake which is a shame and both still use the 14nm litography.

-After comparing the essential keypoints of each CPU, we can see an obvious difference between them, and we can safely assume that the I7 9700K is definitely superior.
-The I7 9700K not only is it the new 9th generation of CPUs but also is a direct improvement regarding base clock speed, Turbo & L3 Cache.
+After comparing the essential key points of each CPU, we can see an obvious difference between them, and we can safely assume that the I7 9700K is definitely superior.
+The I7 9700K not only is it the new 9th generation of CPUs but also is a direct improvement regarding turbo clock speed & most importantly the cores.

 Who should pick the I7 9700K over the I7 8700K?